Child Protective Services (CPS) – a Broken and Flawed System

 “I just think this was something for a long time that we knew was going to happen, everybody that was close to the family,” Brittany Bentley said.
 Bentley said she would have Zahra over for weekends and the girl would get mad when it was time to return home, a common signal of a child that is being abused

-Neighbors and family members were stunned.
+Neighbors and family members were stunned – and confused.
 After all, CPS had been called in to investigate several times during the months before her disappearance.

 Kayla Allen Case Study

 Kayla Allen, of Onslow County, North Carolina, was regularly abused by her parents.
-Numerous reports were filed with Onslow County Child Protective Services and police even had photograph evidence of bruises on her face and body.
+Numerous reports were filed with Onslow County Child Protective Services.
+Police even had photograph evidence of bruises on her face and body.
 Finally, in desperation, her grandmother kidnapped her to remove her from the abusive household.
-The grandmother was tracked down, arrested and Kayla returned to her parents by authorities.
-14 months later, her mother, Carolyn Furtell was convicted of involuntary manslaughter in the death of Kayla Allen.
+The grandmother was tracked down by the authorities, arrested and Kayla returned to her parents.
+Fourteen months later, her mother, Carolyn Furtell was convicted of involuntary manslaughter in the death of Kayla Allen.
 Shortly thereafter, the grandmother, laden with guilt over her broken promise to Kayla that nobody would ever hurt her again, committed suicide.

 Jonathan Coffman Case Study